kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 excerpt_separator: <!--more-->
 ---

-Goal of the article is to present a simple and convenient solution for Test Driven Development in PHP inside Docker containers.
+Goal of the article is to present simple and convenient solution for running PHP unit tests inside Docker containers.
+It's aimed at day-to-day development in Test Driven Development manner.
+Exemplary GitHub project included!

 <!--more-->